Bridger-Teton National Forest Projects

 Historic Structures Mowing

-This annual effort will treat primarily grass and herbaceous fuels in the immediate vicinity of a number of historic properties in Grand Teton National Park.
-These mechanical treatments are completed primarily with mowers and weed-eaters.
-Project implementation is in the summer once most grass growth has finished and prior to the fine fuels fully curing for the year.
+This annual effort will treat primarily grass and herbaceous fuels in the immediate vicinity of several historic properties in Grand Teton National Park.
+These mechanical treatments are completed primarily with mowers and brush saws.
+Project implementation is in the summer, late July to Mid-August, once most grass growth has finished and prior to the fine fuels fully curing for the year.
 Wildland fire continues to be one of the greatest threats to loss of historic properties in the area.

 Fire Effects Monitoring